-EHSD received over 60% parent responses from multiple surveys throughout the spring.
-All stakeholders helped shape the LCAP by highlighting common interests, concerns, and hopes for the future.
+EHSD received over 50% parent responses from multiple surveys throughout the spring.
+All educational partners helped shape the LCAP by highlighting common interests, concerns, and hopes for the future.
 The LCAP includes goals and actions that emphasize the whole child while taking a multi-year approach in establishing LEA goals and metrics.
-Stakeholder empathy interviews and observations have emphasized the need to focus.
-A focused approach with strong attention to the following: student/staff capacity building, continued leadership development, personalized learning for students, and social emotional learning and community partnerships.
+Educational partner discussions, interviews, and observations have emphasized the need to pay strong attention to the following: student/staff capacity building, continued leadership development, personalized learning for students, and social emotional learning, and more development of community partnerships.